FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-05.md

 The motivation of this quantity is to prevent trials with too few frames sent to SUT.

-Also, practically if a SUT is able to reach only very small forwarding rates (min load indirectly serves as a threshold for how small), it may be considered faulty (or perhaps the test is misconfigured).
+Also, practically, if a SUT is able to reach only very small forwarding rates (min load indirectly serves as a threshold for how small), it may be considered faulty (or perhaps the test is misconfigured).